Paidwork App

 Getting Started: Sign-Up and Login Options

-Install the Android app and finish a short registration to create your account.
-If you prefer speed, you can sign in with Google or Microsoft instead.
-Your profile details connect to your future payouts, so accuracy matters.
+After installing the Android app, complete the registration steps to create your account.
+If you want faster access, you can sign in with Google or Microsoft.
+Your profile information is linked to how future payouts are processed, so accuracy helps avoid verification issues later.

 Task Availability and Location-Based Offers